Challenges in the Life of Charles Leclerc in a Detailed Timeline

 Charles Leclerc is a Monégasque Formula One racing driver currently competing for Ferrari.
 He achieved second place in the Formula One World Drivers' Championship in 2022.
 Over his eight seasons in Formula One, Leclerc has secured eight Grand Prix victories, establishing himself as a prominent figure in the sport.

-In 2020, Ferrari finished sixth in the World Constructors' Championship which was their lowest since 1980.
+In 2020, Ferrari finished sixth in the World Constructors' Championship—their lowest since 1980.

-In 2018, Charles Leclerc debuted in Formula One with Sauber at the Australian Grand Prix, becoming the first Monégasque driver since 1994 to compete in F1.
-He finished thirteenth on debut and later scored points at the Azerbaijan Grand Prix, becoming the first Monégasque driver since 1950 to score points in Formula One.
-Leclerc experienced brake failure at his home Grand Prix in Monaco and several retirements throughout the season, but also secured multiple points finishes.
-He closed the season with three consecutive seventh-placed finishes, finishing thirteenth in the World Drivers' Championship and was named FIA Rookie of the Year.
+In 2018, Charles Leclerc signed for Sauber as a full-time driver.
+At the Australian Grand Prix, he became the first Monégasque driver to compete in Formula One since 1994.
+He finished thirteenth on debut.
+At the Azerbaijan Grand Prix, Leclerc became the first Monégasque driver to score points in Formula One since 1950, finishing sixth.
+Throughout the season, he experienced highs and lows, including a brake failure at his home Grand Prix in Monaco and several points finishes.

 2019: Signing with Ferrari and Maiden Pole Position

-In 2019, Leclerc signed for Ferrari, partnering with Sebastian Vettel.
-He debuted for the team at the Australian Grand Prix, finishing fifth.
-In Bahrain, Leclerc secured his maiden pole position, becoming the second-youngest polesitter in Formula One history.
-Despite leading the race, an engine issue relegated him to third.
-He experienced strategic errors and collisions throughout the season but also secured multiple podium finishes.
+In 2019, Charles Leclerc signed for Ferrari, partnering with Sebastian Vettel.
+At the Bahrain Grand Prix, he secured his maiden pole position, becoming the second-youngest polesitter in Formula One history, before an engine issue cost him the victory.
+He had other good results, including podiums and pole positions.

-Leclerc was further penalized for causing a collision with Verstappen at the 2019 Japanese Grand Prix.
+In 2019, Charles Leclerc was penalised for causing a collision with Verstappen at the Japanese Grand Prix.

 2020: Winless Season for Ferrari

-2020 was a winless season for Charles Leclerc with Ferrari.
+2020 was a winless season for Charles Leclerc and Ferrari.

-Leclerc has been criticised for race-ending mistakes throughout his early seasons in Formula One, particularly at the 2020 Italian, 2020 Sakhir, and 2022 French Grands Prix.
+Throughout his early seasons in Formula One, Charles Leclerc was criticised for race-ending mistakes, particularly at the 2020 Italian and Sakhir Grands Prix.

 In 2021, Charles Leclerc experienced another winless season with Ferrari.

-2021: Partnered with Carlos Sainz Jr. and Monaco Grand Prix
+2021: Partnered with Carlos Sainz Jr. and Season Performance

-In 2021, Leclerc was partnered with Carlos Sainz Jr. at Ferrari.
+In 2021, Charles Leclerc was partnered by Carlos Sainz Jr. at Ferrari.
 He secured a pole position at his home Grand Prix in Monaco but was unable to start the race due to a drive shaft issue.
-He then finished fourth in Azerbaijan.
-Leclerc retired from the rain-affected Hungarian Grand Prix and finished seventh in the World Drivers' Championship.
+At the British Grand Prix, he claimed his sole podium of the season with a second-place finish.
+Ultimately, Leclerc finished seventh in the World Drivers' Championship, marking the first time he had been outscored by a teammate in his formula racing career.